 Illustrated by details from an archaeological map, this tour explores how Londinium grew to become the new capital of the Roman province of Britannia.

 Though William Shakespeare has become an almost legendary figure, he was in many ways a typical Londoner.
 A social climber aware of the need to find his place in society, yet a fierce critic of that society’s conventions, Shakespeare peopled his plays with recognisable London types.

 He lived in times of social mobility and international expansion; he also sought social acceptance while excelling in that most socially unacceptable profession, that of the theatre.

-From the days of the Romans London’s ancient heart has been disturbed by riot and rebellion.
+From the days of the Romans, riot and rebellion have disturbed London’s ancient heart.
 Blood has flowed in its streets and its buildings have suffered fire and destruction.
 As the City’s nature and function have changed, so have the priorities of the rebels.